• Skip to primary navigation

 Swede can be eaten raw if it is fresh and young.
 It's best to shred it into fine pieces and use it in salads and coleslaw.

-😋 More easy lunch recipes
+😋 More easy soup recipes

 • Curried Parsnip and Apple Soup